What You Should Know About Choosing Adoption

 It is important that the decision to place be yours, dictated by your own conscience and reasoning, free from coercion or undue pressure, for the sake of your child as well as yourself.
 Remember that those who may not immediately understand whatever choice you make will not be the ones to bear the consequences of the decision – you will, and so will your child.
 This is why it is your choice alone, because only you can know what is right for both of you.

 If you do contact an adoption agency, counselors should be able to connect you with other birth parents that have been in your situation.
 They can tell you how they felt at the time and how they feel now, explain what was most helpful to them, and provide additional support as you consider your options.
-You can also read the birth mother testimonials on this website, and search for other birth parent information, blogs, and support groups online.

 A counselor or social worker at an adoption agency in your area can help answer your questions.
 Find an adoption agency or support organization in your area here.